by Holger Merlitz

 bottom of the page) indicates, the eyepieces are more complex than

 shown in the sketch, since cemented faces between lens elements

 are invisible.
 Between prism exit and prime focus, there

 exists a block consisting of either 3 (7x50) or 4 lens-elements, which

 the field-flattener system.
 The remaining part of the eyepiece

-According to Nikon, these eyepieces are derived from their NAV-HW
+According to Nikon, these eyepieces had been derived from their NAV-HW

-setup, and it may be submerged under water and remain waterproof
+setup, and the binocular may be submerged under water and remain waterproof

 up to 10 minutes at a depth of 5m (Nikon laboratory specification).